4ndr4s/config-rules-with-auto-remediation/README.md

 - In the left navigation menu, click on Automation under Change management.
 - Click on Execute automation.
 - On the Automation runbook search bar filter by the document you need for your Config Rule.
 - Copy the document name.
-For example AWSConfigRemediation-DisablePublicAccessToRDSInstance and replace it in [rule.yaml.template]()
+For example AWSConfigRemediation-DisablePublicAccessToRDSInstance and replace it in [TargetId](https://gitlab.fortra.com/cloudops/awsadmin/security/aws-config/org-aws-config-rules/-/blob/main/CFN/rule.yaml.template?ref_type=heads#L37) in the yaml file.